 U.S. Critical Minerals Lists

 The U.S. has two critical minerals lists, one published by the United States Geological Survey and another specific to the Department of Energy (DOE).
-Minerals on the DOE list are eligible for Inflation Reduction Act (IRA) incentives.
+Minerals on the DOE list have historically been eligible for Inflation Reduction Act (IRA) incentives.
+The policy landscape for these incentives is evolving — contact us for the latest on federal financing mechanisms including EXIM Bank, DFC, DOE Loan Programs Office, and Section 232 frameworks.

 DOE 2023 Critical Minerals List

-DOE critical minerals for energy are: aluminum, cobalt, copper, dysprosium, electrical steel, fluorine, gallium, iridium, lithium, magnesium, natural graphite, neodymium, nickel, platinum, praseodymium, silicon, silicon carbide and terbium.
+The DOE publishes a separate Critical Materials List for energy technologies, pursuant to the Energy Act of 2020.
+The current list includes: aluminum, cobalt, copper, dysprosium, electrical steel, fluorine, gallium, iridium, lithium, magnesium, metallurgical coal for steelmaking (added 2025), natural graphite, neodymium, nickel, platinum, praseodymium, silicon, silicon carbide and terbium.

 The Defense Logistics Agency also lists a 'Materials of Interest' many of which are critical minerals.